electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-5. Write the code of your IMP application in "myapp.device.nut" and "myapp.agent.nut" files.
+5. Add your Squirrel code to your two source files.

-6. [BlinkUp](https://developer.electricimp.com/blinkup) a device which you plan to use for your application debugging.
+6. Add a development device to your Electric Imp account.

-7. List all your unassigned devices and find the needed one.
+7. List your unassigned devices to find the new device.

 ```
 > impt device list --unassigned